inarizushi/fungus-site/docs/commands/flow_commands.md

 Property | Type | Description
  --- | --- | ---
-Duration | System.Single | Duration to wait for
+_duration | Fungus.FloatData | Duration to wait for

 ## WaitInput
 Waits for a period of time or for player input before executing the next command in the block.